TIBCOSoftware/snappydata/docs/reference/sql_reference/java-sql-databasemetadata.md

 Short indicating what the row describes.
 It is always *DatabaseMetaData.procedureColumnIn* for method parameters, unless the parameter is an array.
 If so, it is *DatabaseMetaData.procedureColumnInOut*.
 It always returns *DatabaseMetaData.procedureColumnReturn* for return values.

 **TYPE\_NAME   **
-RowStore-specific name for the type.
+SnappyData-specific name for the type.

 **NULLABLE**
 Always returns *DatabaseMetaData.procedureNoNulls* for primitive parameters and *DatabaseMetaData.procedureNullable* for object parameters